 1 green cabbage

-2 red peppers – note – the peppers are very expensive right now so I changed it up and used roasted red peppers from my freezer.
+2 red peppers – note – the peppers are very expensive in March, so I changed it up and used roasted red peppers from my freezer.
 If you don’t have any buy a jar of roasted whole red peppers.
 You need one jar for my recipes.
 One roasted pepper for the chili and one for the hummus.

 Bag of carrots